emer/emergent/stepper/README.md

       ss.Win.Viewport.SetNeedsFullRender()
    }

-5. (__OPTIONAL__) Create a `stepper.StopCondCheckFn` callback:
+5. (__OPTIONAL__) Create a `stepper.StopCheckFn` callback:

     ```go
-    // CheckStopCondition is called from within the Stepper.
-    // Since CheckStopCondition is called with the Stepper's lock held,
+   // CheckStopCondition is called from within the Stepper, with the Stepper's lock held.
-    // it must not call any Stepper methods that set the lock.
-Rather, Stepper variables
+   // This function's code must not call any Stepper methods (e.g. Enter) that try to take the Stepper mutex lock.
-    // should be set directly, if need be.
     func (ss *Sim) CheckStopCondition(_ int) bool {
        ev := &ss.Env
        ret := false